π Contribute Benchmark#

 super().__init__(**kwargs)

-Writing Evaluation Logic#
+Write Evaluation Logic#

-Once the DataAdapter
+After completing the DataAdapter

-is written, you can add evaluation tasks in EvalScope.
+, you can add evaluation tasks in EvalScope.
 The following methods need to be implemented:

 gen_prompt

-: Generate model input promptFor the class
+: Generate model input prompt.get_gold_answer

 Note

-The complete example code is as follows:
+Complete example code is as follows:

 class MMLUProAdapter(DataAdapter):